-The Malta Seismic Network also possesses four portable tromographs for site response and building investigations, a geophone array, and other geophysical field equipment.
+The SMRG also possesses four portable tromographs for site response and building investigations, a geophone array, and other geophysical field equipment.

-The other stations were acquired through the SIMIT project (Italia-Malta Operational Programme 2007-2013).
+The other stations were acquired through national and international funding such as the SIMIT project (Italia-Malta Operational Programme 2007-2013), SIMIT-THARSY project (INTERREG-VA Italia-Malta Operational Programme 2014-2020) and the Gozo Channel Geophysical Investigation project (Transport Malta, 2016).
+Today, all stations transmit data in real-time to a computer server at the University of Malta through ADSL lines or 4G modems.
 The Malta Seismic Network was officially registered (code ML) with the Federation of Digital Seismic Networks in 2015.

 The SMRG also operates a Virtual Mediterranean Regional Network based on SeisComP3 software.
 This enables it to acquire real-time data from a large number of Mediterranean and global stations and perform rapid earthquake locations.
 Alerts about important earthquakes are sent to the Civil Protection Department.

 The SMRG is a member of the Euro-Mediterranean Seismological Centre in France, whose major objective is to establish and operate a system for rapid determination of European and Mediterranean earthquake epicentres and transmitting these results immediately to the appropriate international authorities and to the members in order to meet the needs of protection of society, scientific progress and general information.

 The aims of the Malta Seismic Network are: